-In addition to annotating data with community recommended terms, the ImmPort data model standardizes data result formats to address a common lament of bioinformaticians that they spend a great deal of effort transforming data with disparate structures into a consistent format as a prerequisite to data analysis.
-The wide variety of assay methods employed by immunologists and clinicians leads to a variety of results reporting methods.
-ImmPort work with its data providers and standards collaborators to define the appropriate data formats and content.
-For example, it is important to determine whether data reanalysis requires that the initial results from instruments are needed or only interpreted results or both.
-These considerations are generally not a primary concern of data providers, but can be fundamentally important for ensuring shared data is useful.
+In addition to annotating data with community recommended terms, the ImmPort data model also standardizes the formats used to capture experimental results.
+In this way we address a common lament of bioinformaticians that they need to spend a great deal of effort transforming data into a single consistent set of formats as a prerequisite to data analysis.
+The wide variety of assay methods employed by immunologists and clinicians has led over time to a wide variety of results reporting methods.
+ImmPort works with its data providers and standards collaborators to define the appropriate data formats and also the appropriate types of data needed for successful reuse.
+It is important to determine, for whether data reanalysis requires that the initial results from instruments are needed or only interpreted results or both.<--THIS IS I THINK A POOR EXAMPLE BECAUSE IT IS OBVIOUS (TO ME AT LEAST) THAT BOTH MIGHT BE NEEDED These considerations are generally not a primary concern of data providers, but can be fundamentally important in ensuring the usefulness of shared data.

 De-identification and Federated Data Repository

-One of the primary responsibility of ImmPort is to properly de-identify human study participants’ data using best practices and policies.
+One primary responsibility of ImmPort is to de-identify human study participant data using best practices and policies.
 HIPAA (Health Insurance Portability and Accountability Act of 1996) restricted data elements are intentionally not captured by ImmPort.
-For data modalities that NIH deems potentially sensitive to re-identification, ImmPort recommends that its data providers upload their data to the appropriate data repository.
-This federated approach to data collection is a driving ImmPort design principle to not reinvent existing capabilities and to serve instead as a means to highlight and integrate data from potentially multiple sources.
+For data deemed by NIH to be potentially sensitive to re-identification, ImmPort recommends that its data providers upload their data to the appropriate data repositoryNOT CLEAR WHAT THIS MEANS – MORE DETAIL NEEDED.
+This federated approach to data collection is adopted as a driving design principle in order to avoid the need to reinvent existing capabilities and to serve instead as a means to highlight and integrate data from potentially multiple sources.
+And again how does this relate to PRIVATE DATA APP, SHARED DATA APP …

 Data Sharing practices

-On completion of data curation, the research data resides on a private or shared data space depending on the status of the project.
+When curation (including de-identification?) (or make it clear that in this section you are only talking about de-identified data – and that all the data on ImmPort is de-identified, but some is in Private and some is in Shared – is completed, submitted data submitted resides on a private or shared ImmPort data space depending on the status of the project.

-ImmPort has a rigorous policy of sharing and approval built into the process, which means that detailed outputs of the study data might not be seen by anyone but the research investigator(s) until they consent to share.
-Once the data sharing is approved by the investigators pre- or post publication the data gets disseminated through the Shared Data portal.
+ImmPort has a rigorous policy regarding approval for data sharing built into the process.
+Detailed outputs of a study data are hidden from anyone except the original investigators until the latter have given their consent to share.
+Once the data sharing is approved by the investigators pre- or post publication the data gets disseminated through the Shared Data portal EARLIER YOU REFERRED TO SHARED DATA RESOURCES, TO THE SHARED DATA APP, BUT NEVER TO ‘SHARED DATA portal’ YOU NEED TO USE CONSISTENT TERMINOLOGY THROUGHOUT IS .
 As of May’17 ImmPort has shared 255 studies, 1,137 experiments with 318,943 biosamples on 45,167 subjects.
 There has been a positive trend for number of data downloads and number of registered users over the time.
 See Figure 2.